Edb83/snake/README.md

 **7. Accessible layout**

-- In portrait mode the canvas is pushed to the top of the screen so that players do not obscure the view of the game with their fingers, while in landscape mode the canvas is centred to allow for a two-thumbed control style either side of the canvas.
+- In portrait mode the canvas is pushed to the top of the screen so that players do not obscure the view of the game with their fingers, while in landscape mode the canvas is centred to allow for a two-thumbed control style either side of the canvas
 - The game has been designed to always fit within a single screen, no matter its size or the menu content, to give it the feeling of a standalone application.
 There should never be an occasion where the player has to scroll or zoom, and for this reason these features have been disabled